collectiveastronomy/ATAMaterials/README.md

 The repository is organized by days.
 You can find the schedule on the [ATA website repository](https://github.com/collectiveastronomy/advancingtheoastro/blob/master/ATABlockSchedule.pdf) as well as short descriptions of each unit [in the longer schedule](https://github.com/collectiveastronomy/advancingtheoastro/blob/master/ata_curriculum.pdf).

+## Feedback Survey

+Please fill out our [feedback survey](http://washington.co1.qualtrics.com/jfe/form/SV_7ORbsww17GKHUPj)!

+The password will be written on the board during the Friday wrap-up session.

 ## Computing

 The Setup instructions are in [this google doc](https://docs.google.com/document/d/108VybO9lh8e8jgvUDTvKLz8SxCv4Ci6ig152FYHIs8I/edit?usp=sharing)